shourya01/shourya01.github.io/index.md

 Currently I am a research intern at the Department of Electrical Engineering at the Indian Institute of Science in the [Control and Network Systems Group](http://www.ee.iisc.ac.in/people/faculty/pavant/group.html).
+This intership is to satisfy the requirement of my college thesis.
 I will be graduating from the Dual Degree scheme at BITS Pilani (Goa Campus) with M.Sc. (_Hons._) Mathematics, and B.E. (_Hons._) Electrical and Electronics Engineering at the end of December 2019.